CodeFluent/BlueJacket/README.md

+**Note: Temp is the good branch, if it doesn't work delete and reinstall the node_modules**

 #BlueJacket

  BlueJacket helps you organize what to wear with the help of other people.
 Search all the favorite fashions, die-for designs, and shimmering sales all in one place.